 Your port number isn't a secret—it's a trivia question any scanner answers in seconds.
 Here's what actually protects your systems.

 Port knocking hides services behind a secret sequence of connection attempts.
 Critics call it security theater.
-But an attacker can't exploit what they can't reach—and that's not obscurity, it's geometry.
+But attackers can't exploit what they can't reach—and that's not obscurity, it's geometry.

 Was this page helpful?